-The monitoring team reviewed five CCFs and one day program utilizing a standard checklist with 23 criteria that are consistent with HCBS Waiver requirements.
+The monitoring team reviewed six CCFs utilizing a standard checklist with 23 criteria that are consistent with HCBS Waiver requirements.
 The reviewed vendors were in good repair with no immediate health or safety concerns observed.

 Section IX - Special Incident Reporting